Grab launches 8 new app features

 On Wednesday night, January 30, Grab Philippines country head-turned-president Brian Cu announced 6 new features for transport services GrabCar and two for its delivery service GrabExpress.
 (READ: Ex-Uber U.S. exec now leads Grab transport team)

-Cu said that Southeast Asia operations of Grab has reached a record of 3 billion rides on January 20 at 9:34 pm, with 61 concurrent trips in 6 countries.
+Cu said the Southeast Asia operations of Grab had reached a record of 3 billion rides on January 20 at 9:34 pm, with 61 concurrent trips in 6 countries.

 The new features are now out on the app: